 In the process of making the Python bindings for DungeonMaker, I came across various shortcomings of the original code.
 There were behaviours I wanted to limit or inhibit, and various features were missing.
 I went about implementing some of these, and code started accumulating.
 I eventually made the decision to fork the original source tree, and thus was born DungeonSpawn: a version of DungeonMaker with extensions.
-The first public release of this is version 3.0, and it incorporates the following changes (these will only make sense if you've used DungeonMaker before):

 - DungeonSpawn keeps track of anterooms (DungeonMaker only kept track of rooms).